vikas027/docker-gitlab-api/README.md

 # gitlab-api

-Alpine based docker image with python dependencies for GitLab API
+This Alpine based docker image contains some script to automate stuff after installing a fresh GitLab

+At the moment there are scripts to:
+- Create Personal Access Token